jmchacon/6502/README.md

 failed and then the execution buffer to see how you got to this state.

 <p>
-To debug nestest.nes the nestest.txt file has the expected execution trace and values.
+To debug nestest.nes the nestest.log file has the expected execution trace and values.
 The test will stop if anything here is incorrect including cycle counts.
-The cycles in the txt file are based on 341 pixel clocks which is 3x the speed of the cpu.
+The cycles in the log file are based on 341 pixel clocks which is 3x the speed of the cpu.
 So the test multiplies the current total count by 3 and mods 341 to get the value to use for comparison.